Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter012.md

 The next morning, Lin approached Professor Kess with her request to learn potioncraft.
 The herbalist was a stern woman with soil permanently embedded under her fingernails and an encyclopedic knowledge of magical plants.
 Her greenhouse laboratory smelled of earth and growing things, with hints of dried herbs and something faintly medicinal.

 "Potioncraft is a precise discipline," Professor Kess warned, leading Lin between rows of gleaming cauldrons and neatly labeled ingredient jars.
 "It requires exact measurements, controlled conditions, and absolute adherence to proven formulas.
-There is no room for improvisation or intuition—only time-tested methods that produce reliable results."
+There is no room for improvisation only intuition time-tested methods that produce reliable results."

 The first lesson began with a basic healing draught.
 Professor Kess demonstrated the standard process with surgical precision: exact measurements of dried herbs, carefully controlled heat application, formulaic addition of reagents in specific sequences.
 Her movements were economical and practiced, each gesture serving a specific purpose in the brewing process.